 This is a continuing acting and producing workshop for serious theater-minded participants conducted by the OLLI Players, an amateur theater group affiliated with George Mason University.
 We have performed at various venues.
 In our repertoire we incorporate lyrics, short scenes, monologues, and original plays.
 If you have a scene or a play you would like to see put on, bring it along, and we will try it.
 You will learn the ins and outs of presentation, memorization skills, and acting tricks.
 If we are asked to perform at a hospital, senior center or other venues, you must be willing to travel during the day, mostly on Fridays.
 Come and join and willing to tout OLLI and your talents!
+Kathie West, an OLLI member, is a former high school theater teacher at Robert E. Lee High School and Thomas Jefferson High School for Science and Technology.

-Literature, Theater and Writing -
+Literature, Theater and Writing-